vigor19831/ai-assistant/docs/ai_rules.md

 ## 0. Ground Truth & Division of Labor

 Only this document, `architecture.md`, `drift.md` and `docs/context_build_*.md`.
 No previous conversations, no general best practices, no hallucinated APIs or config keys.
-`context_build_*.md` is generated and may miss imports (e.g. inside `with`/function scopes) — verify orphan-code conclusions against the source before acting.
+`context_build_*.md` is generated and is a map, not ground truth: it misses imports inside `with`/function scopes (lifespan helpers), sees no `get_prompt()` template names, and its file list is not an import graph.
+Verify any orphan/dead-code conclusion against the source before acting.

 Hierarchy: code in `src/` > this file > README.
 When code and rules conflict, code wins.
 If code violates a rule, that is known drift (see `docs/drift.md`).
 Propose fixing it, do not hallucinate stricter architecture.